En-Query/EncryptedQuery/README.md

 Full service Integration and Support are available from EnQuery (https://enquery.net/)

 ### New Features!

+2.1.3
+ - Added GPU processing support for Paillier Crypto scheme.
+Use of a GPU for processing on the Responder and also Decryption on the Querier has been added if a GPU is available on the server.

 2.1.2
  - Fixed bug with ISO8601Date formatting.
  - Change to Paillier Encryption/Decryption to increase performance.
 (Note:  This version will no be able to decrypt queries encrypted by prior versions !)

 2.1.1
  - Added start/end times for result files in the UI.
 Better handling of multiple result files from streaming queries.
  - Reduced logging on Querier side.